 The Center for Diversity and Inclusion is a resource for preparing and empowering socially conscious leaders to create the future.ABOUT US

 The Center for Diversity and Inclusion offers workshops and programs that focus on multicultural, diversity social justice.
 The Center for Diversity and Inclusion provides academic, personal, educational and support programs for students.

 The Office of Information Technology (OIT) provides the foundation for Michigan Tech's computing environment and manages the network, data, telephone, video, applications, and systems infrastructure needed to support the University's education, research, and community-service missions.
-The OIT also manages the network and user support for ResNet (network connectivity in the residence halls and student apartments.)
+The OIT also manages the wired and wireless networks in the residence halls and student apartments.